shyampurk/LaravelBasicChatApp/README.md

 2. Start servers - Open the XAMPP control panel and start the Apache server and MySQL server.

-3. Database setup -  Open PhPMyAdmin web console and import the sql file to create a new database (named chatapp) for the application.
+3. Database setup -  Open PhPMyAdmin web console and import the [sql file](chatapp.sql) to create a new database (named chatapp) for the application.

 Update the following files with the configuration parameters obtained from the above three steps.

-1. Open the .ENV file and update the following

-    -   Line 10: Replace the placeholder <DB_HOST_IP> with your database host IP
-    -   Line 11: Replace the placeholder <DB_PORT_NUM> with your database port name
-    -   Line 12: Replace the placeholder <DB_NAME> with your database name
-    -   Line 13: Replace the placeholder <DB_USERNAME> with your database username
-    -   Line 14: Relpace the placeholder <DB_PASSWORD> with your database password
-    -   Line 46: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key
-    -   Line 47: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key

-2. Open the file [PubnubConfig.php](/app/PubnubConfig.php) and update the following
+1. Open the file [PubnubConfig.php](/app/PubnubConfig.php) and update the following

     -   Line 19: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key
     -   Line 20: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key
     -   Line 21: Replace the placeholder <PUBNUB_SECRET_KEY> with your PubNub secret key

-3. Open the [domainconfig.js](resources/js/domainconfig.js) file and update the following
+2. Open the [domainconfig.js](resources/js/domainconfig.js) file and update the following

     -   Line 1: Replace the placeholder <HOST_OR_IP> with your web servers root address

-4. Open the [pubnubconfig.js](resources/js/pubnubconfig.js) file and update the following
+3. Open the [pubnubconfig.js](resources/js/pubnubconfig.js) file and update the following

     -   Line 3: Replace the placeholder <PUBNUB_PUBLISH_KEY> with your PubNub publish key
     -   Line 4: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key
     -   Line 5: Replace the placeholder <PUBNUB_SECRET_KEY> with your PubNub secret key

+4. OPTIONAL- In case you are changing the default configuration for Apache and MySQL or testing on a server instead on the local computer then open the .ENV file and update the following

+    -   Line 10: Set the DB_HOST value to the IP address of the database host server
+    -   Line 11: Set the DB_PORT value to the port number of the database
+    -   Line 13: Set the DB_USERNAME value to the database username.
+Default user name is "root"
+    -   Line 14: Set the DB_PASSWORD value to the database password.
+Default password is none so the value is left blank.

 ## Run

 1. Generate autoload.php to aggregate all vendor dependencies